-Students whose term GPA drops below 2.00 but whose cumulative GPA remains above 2.00 are identified as "atrisk".
-These students may be assigned to two 50-minute tutoring session(s) in the Academic Support Center (ASC) each week of the semester.
+Students whose term GPA drops below 2.00 but whose cumulative GPA remains above 2.00 are identified as "at-risk".
+These students will be enrolled in EDUC 031 with a satisfactory/unsatisfactory grade.
+No student will be able to graduate with an unsatisfactory grade; makeups will be required.